alireza-akbarzadeh/.vs-code/readme.md

 ## This is my .vs-code config including setting and keybinding

-## If you need more information about the configuration of your terminal check out this repos .dotfile
+## If you need more information about the configuration of your terminal check out this repo

 https://github.com/alireza-akbarzadeh/dotfiles